eschao/android-PageFlip/README.md

 More details, please take a look **PageFlipView** in sample application.

-### Configure PageFlip
+### II.
+Configure PageFlip

 **PageFlip** library provides some configurations for customizing its behaviors.
 For example: shadow color and alpha, mesh pixels and page mode.

 #### 1. Page Mode

   There are two page modes provided by **PageFlip**:

   * **Auto Page Mode**: In this mode, **PageFlip** will automatically determine use single page or double pages to present content on screen.
 That means single page is used for portrait mode and double pages is used for lanscape mode.
   * **Single Page Mode**: No matter what screen is portait or landscape mode, **PageFlip** always use single page to show content

 You can use **enableAutoPage** to enable auto page mode or disable it(enable single page mode).

   Example:
   ```java